pachyderm/pachyderm/doc/docs/2.2.x/contributing/docs-style-guide.md

 Pachyderm has two main audiences:

-- **Data Engineers**: They install and configure Pachyderm to transform data using pipelines.
+- **MLOPs Engineers**: They install and configure Pachyderm to transform data using pipelines.
-- **Data Scientists**: They consume the outputs of Pachyderm's data processing to feed AI/ML models.
+- **Data Scientists & Data/ML Engineers**: They plan the development of pipelines and consume the outputs of Pachyderm's data processing to feed AI/ML models.

-Although both audiences tend to be very technical, it's important to remember that tech is a broad landscape; your reader may not be familiar with all of the tools, frameworks, or concepts mentioned in your article.
-Be sure to provide links to pre-requisite or contextual materials whenever possible.
+ Be sure to provide links to pre-requisite or contextual materials whenever possible, as everyone's experience level and career journey is different.

 ---

-## Voice & tone
+## Voice & Tone

 Pachyderm's voice in documentation should consistently convey a personality that is friendly, knowledgeable, and empathetic.